alexandra-simeonova/drafts/links.md

 title: Links
 ---

 Linking is a great tool to use to incorporate a lot of content into your document with fewer words.
 That being said, overuse of linking can cause "link rot" when links break, and if a page has more links than content, it is not very pleasing to read.
-Choose carefully when and how to link by using these best practices.
+Make sure you use links correctly by adhering to the guidelines on this page.

+## Best practices

 - Use absolute links to link to other repositories and external sources.
 - Use relative links to link to documents or files located in the same repository.